-Next, We will have to change the Owner as shown below on the Advanced Security Settings for Microsoft Edge.exe window.
+Next, in order to delete or rename files protected by Trusted Installer, we must also change the Owner as shown below on the Advanced Security Settings for the Microsoft Edge.exe window.

-– To change the Owner, simply click on change next to Owner “TrustedInstaller”.
+To change the Owner, click ” change ” next to Owner “TrustedInstaller”.

-You can grant these rights t the Administrator or a specific user account.
+You can grant these rights to the Administrator or a specific user account.

 In the “Select User or Group” window,